-The facility has been provided to 22 of the 33 dealerships in which AutoCanada operates.
-The terms and conditions of the facility apply only to the collective group of 22 dealerships which are to be funded (the "Borrowers").
+The Syndicated Floorplan Facility has been provided to 33 of the 53 dealerships in which AutoCanada operates.
+The terms and conditions of the facility apply only to the collective group of dealerships which are to be funded (the "Borrowers").
 With respect to financial covenants, the Borrowers are required to maintain the following covenants: